 Each region must conduct an annual work zone traffic control and safety review (except for the year the joint review is held in that region) according to P&P 05.05.015.
-The Regional Construction Engineer must write a review summary memorandum to the Chief of Design and Construction Standards within three weeks of the review.
+The regional traffic coordinator may review the project similar to the review described for the annual joint traffic control review.